brandoncalia/Ranked-Pref-Sim/README.md

 The simulation script utilizes the spatial model of elections and parameters that reflect the data gathered on real elections.
 We test 5,000 simulated elections, each with a random number of candidates between 4 and 9 and a random number of voters between 500 and 25,000.

 #### Running `ranked-pref-sim.py`:
 *The script runs itself.
 Just run it in any python editor to simulate and see results for yourself.
-Note that simulations can be timely, particularly with large voter numbers.*
+Note that simulations can be timely, particularly with large voter numbers.
+More efficient ways of packing ballots are in the works.*

-Here is a sample scatterplot of one simulated election:
+Here is a sample scatterplot & results of one simulated election:

 <img width="479" alt="spatial21 (1)" src="https://user-images.githubusercontent.com/41372799/200413514-f5016c47-505a-4970-b04c-529898ccb2cc.PNG">